-As expected, the lowest-paid participants are deferring the least, 4.6% less than the highest paid.
-See Table 2.
+As expected, the lowest-paid participants are deferring the least - 4.6% less than the highest paid.
+See table 2.
 However, all salary quintiles had slight dips in 2013 from their 2012 deferral rates.
 Also as expected, the youngest and shortest-tenured participants have the lowest deferral rates with deferrals steadily increasing with age and tenure.
 Deferral rates also increase in correlation with education level.
 During each year in this report period, males have contributed about six-tenths of one percent more than females.
-Deferral rates among blacks at 5.8%, significantly lag behind Asians at 9.8%, whites at 8.0%, and Latinos at 7.4%.
+Deferral rates among blacks at

+5.8%, significantly lags behind Asians who have the highest deferral rate of 9.8%, whites at 8.0% and Latinos at 7.4%.